MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ### Simplified SSO with TeamsFx

-TeamsFx helps to reduce the developer tasks by using Teams SSO and accessing cloud resources down to single line statements with zero configuration.
+TeamsFx helps to reduce the developer tasks by using SSO and accessing cloud resources down to single line statements with zero configuration.

 With TeamsFx SDK, you can write user authentication code in a simplified way using Credentials:

 1. User identity in browser environment: `TeamsUserCredential` represents Teams current user's identity.
-2. User identity in Node.js environment: `OnBehalfOfUserCredentail` uses On-Behalf-Of flow and Teams SSO token.
+2. User identity in Node.js environment: `OnBehalfOfUserCredentail` uses On-Behalf-Of flow and SSO token.
 3. Application Identity in Node.js environment: `AppCredential` represents the application identity.

 For more information about TeamsFx SDK, see: